Impacts to Services

 - Minneapolis Public Schools is providing children with meals while schools are closed.

-- Effective March 17, Hennepin County is closing all public-facing services at its 41 library, human services and licensing service centers.
+- Hennepin County closed all public-facing services at its 41 library, human services and licensing service centers.

 - Visit Hennepin County's website for updates.